bobbicodes/mecca/README.md

 ```

 Thanks to [Bruce Hauman](https://github.com/bhauman), [Chris Ford](https://github.com/ctford) and [Dave Yarwood](https://github.com/daveyarwood) for blazing the CLJS Web Audio trail.
 No way could I have figured this all out myself.

+## Funding

+My greatest passion is making music with code, and I believe that there is a vital connection between these domains that is being missed in our educational culture.
+When the execution of a program results in a richer sensory experience, it facilitates an intuitive understanding of algorithms by engaging the student in a more tangible feedback loop.
+By teaching these disciplines together, it can unlock an appreciation and continued interest in each of them, and may result in more people building stuff we never thought possible!
+Sponsor me on [Patreon](https://www.patreon.com/porkostomus) to help me build software for music education.